The Intervention Clinical Trials Program has three primary research objectives:

 Develop new medications to treat unresponsive symptoms

-We research new medications to treat psychosis (hallucinations, delusions and disorganization), cognition (memory and attention) and negative symptoms (apathy, social withdrawal and loss of emotional expressiveness).
+We research new medications and treatments to treat psychosis (hallucinations, delusions and disorganization), cognition (memory and attention) and negative symptoms (apathy, social withdrawal and loss of emotional expressiveness).
 The development of new treatments is guided by new findings in genetics and neuroimaging.

 Improve existing medications

 We seek to improve existing options through such strategies as combining medication, optimizing dosing and improving compliance.